szczyglis-dev/py-gpt/README.md

 * Create a multimodal text embedding that lives in the same vector space as Marengo video embeddings, useful for text-to-video search (`tl_embed_text`, Marengo).
 * Configure the Pegasus and Marengo model names, default max tokens, temperature, and request timeout.

 Provide your API key in the plugin settings, or set the `TWELVELABS_API_KEY` environment variable.
+Defaults are `pegasus1.5` for analysis, `marengo3.0` for embeddings, 2048 max tokens, temperature 0.2, and a 300-second request timeout.
 You can grab a free API key at https://twelvelabs.io — there is a generous free tier.

 ## Vision (inline)